Recession Proofing Your Business: 7 Steps to Take Right Now

-As the former Chicago mayor and one-time Chief of Staff to President Barack Obama, Rahm Emanuel, liked to say: “You never want a serious crisis to go to waste.”
+As Rahm Emanuel, the former Chicago mayor and Chief of Staff to President Barack Obama as the Great Recession of 2007-2009 was winding down, liked to say: “You never want a serious crisis to go to waste.”

-When difficult times are on the horizon, it’s easy to think first of retrenchment — lay off workers, cut costs, marshall resources.
-But the companies that not only survive a recession but thrive after are the ones that see the slowdown as an opportunity.
+When difficult economic conditions loom, it’s easy to think first of retrenchment — worker layoffs and widespread cost-cutting to marshal resources.
+However, that isn’t always the right approach.
+The companies that not only survive a recession but thrive after are the ones that see the slowdown as an opportunity.

 They will take the following steps to protect their companies.
 And, yes, this is exactly the kind of challenge that calls for a rock star interim or fractional executive with a proven record of success, even in a recession.